 In such a framework the child and adolescent psychiatrist with a holistic view of development and developmental psychopathology is able to appreciate the roles played by the broader social context that families live in, the contributions of families and caregivers themselves, and the risks presented by biological factors that can lead to adaptive and maladaptive outcomes in child development.
 The child and adolescent psychiatrist trained in this manner is able to consider a full complement of evidence-based interventions in order to address causal factors identified in each of these spheres of influence.

 We want to train child and adolescent psychiatrists to help children achieve lasting self-regulation so that they may function better within themselves, with their families, with peers, in school, and in their communities.
 We want to provide this training in a broad range of settings – schools, community mental health centers, courts of law, and of course the hospital – so that residents have an opportunity to master the unique challenges posed by each service venue.
 Furthermore, we want to provide training in a full spectrum of intervention modalities – from prevention, to early intervention, to clinical treatment – so that residents are well prepared to provide services at each of these levels.

-Our primary means of attaining these goals is an experiential teaching model that pairs residents with faculty - whether in the acute inpatient psychiatric or consultation-liaison settings, the outpatient clinic, or community settings - so that clinical care and teaching are never separated from each other.
-With the proximity of experienced faculty, these diverse venues can provide innumerable opportunities for residents to observe, to model, learn and to practice the core competencies that are central to the work of a well-trained child and adolescent psychiatrist: namely, patient care, medical knowledge, interpersonal and communication skills, practice-based learning and improvement, professionalism, and systems-based practice.
+Our primary means of attaining these goals is an experiential teaching model that pairs fellows with faculty - whether in the acute inpatient psychiatric or consultation-liaison settings, the outpatient clinic, or community settings - so that clinical care and teaching are never separated from each other.
+With the proximity of experienced faculty, these diverse venues can provide innumerable opportunities for fellows to observe, to model, learn and to practice the core competencies that are central to the work of a well-trained child and adolescent psychiatrist: namely, patient care, medical knowledge, interpersonal and communication skills, practice-based learning and improvement, professionalism, and systems-based practice.